FRPN to Host Fourth Webinar — A Conversation with Researchers About New FRPN Outcome Measures for Nonresident Fathers

-The Ohio Fatherhood Center, a collaboration of Ohio University, the Ohio Commission on Fatherhood and OPNFF is pleased to announce Fatherhood Program Achievement Awards for qualifying father-serving programs in Ohio.
+The Ohio Fatherhood Center, a collaboration of Ohio University, the Ohio Commission on Fatherhood and OPNFF is continuing to offer Fatherhood Program Achievement Awards for qualifying father-serving programs in Ohio.

 Awardees will receive a certificate for display in their agency office and be listed on the websites of all three sponsoring agencies.
 Click here to read about the first seven Achievement Award winners